Our2020View/Our2020View.github.io/index.md

 ---
 layout: page
-title: Welcolm to our Site!
+title: Welcome to our Site!
 ---

 This is the Home Page for our site